The Writing Center Has Moved!

 To submit a draft online, click here.
 After logging into compass, you’ll be taken directly to the submission form.

-Online Conferences: What to Expect
+Online Responses: What to Expect

 After submitting your draft, a Writing Consultant will respond via email with an embedded link to a video response.
 We prioritize the main question or concern you share with us in the submission form, so it’s useful to spend a moment articulating what you want feedback on.
 When developing their response, our consultants first focus on the overall clarity of your draft before attending to issues of grammar and punctuation.